HenrikBengtsson/startup/README.md

 ### Setting environment variables during startup

 Renviron startup files is a convenient and cross-platform way of setting environment variables during the R startup process.
 However, for some of the environment variables that R consults must be set early on in the R startup process (immediately after Step 1), because R only consults them once.
-An example(*) of environment variables that need to be set _no later than_ `.Renviron` (Step 1) are:
+Examples(*) of environment variables that need to be set _no later than_ `.Renviron` (Step 1) are:

 * `LC_ALL` - locale settings used by R, e.g.  cf. `?locales`
 * `R_DEFAULT_PACKAGES` - default set of packages loaded when R starts, cf. `?Rscript`